-Optimizely gives you the best of both worlds
+Optimizely CMS gives you the best of both worlds

-Because Optimizely manages content, and not webpages, its content repository is abstracted from the content delivery.
-Optimizely has a continual release strategy and an API-first architecture that have kept pace with developer needs, without us resorting to complete rewrites and new products to support today's diverse audience.
+Because our CMS manages content, and not webpages, its content repository is abstracted from the content delivery.
+Our CMS has a continual release strategy and an API-first architecture that have kept pace with developer needs, without us resorting to complete rewrites and new products to support today's diverse audience.

 To see an example of Optimizely's headless solution in action, check out The Student Hotel's story of digital transformation.
 Leveraging a headless framework, The Student Hotel has delivered a lightning fast and efficient website.

 Optimizely's Deane Barker said it best in an interview with Optimizely's then CMO, Kirsten Allegri Williams, "Optimizely offers a hybrid headless model.
 Many companies might just need a traditional, coupled CMS, especially if their dominant digital channel remains their website.
 But larger companies, which have many different digital channels, including mobile apps developed in different languages, have an increasing need for more diverse capabilities.
 That's how Optimizely sets itself apart - delivering a completely customizable CMS that can be configured around your specific needs."